segment-boneyard/partnerapp/Readme.md

 ### During OAuth code exchange I am getting missing a required parameter

-You probably don't have redirect_uri matching what you said in the App Create Request
+You probably dont have redirect_uri matching what you said in the App Create Request

 ### How many redirect_uris can I have?
 Can I add more after the app is created?